General Surgery procedures

 What does banding of haemorrhoids involve?

-Banding of haemorrhoids can be carried out in the outpatient department.
-No preparation is usually necessary.
-Occasionally a patient may request sedation or a short anaesthetic, particularly if they have found examination of the back passage uncomfortable.
-During the procedure a proctoscopy is performed to identify the haemorrhoids, and the surgeon uses an applicator to place the band around the haemorrhoid.
-Usually, three bands are placed and the procedure takes around 10-15 minutes to complete.
+During the procedure, a proctoscopy is performed to identify the haemorrhoids, and the surgeon uses an applicator to place a band around the haemorrhoid.
+Usually, three bands are placed.
+The procedure takes around 10–15 minutes to complete.

 What are the potential risks and complications?